holographicSol/PySubPlexed/README.md

-PySubPlexed does not import the daemons, so restrained can be set to true and the daemon not needed safely discarded of and PySubPlexed can still be compiled/used with only the preferred daemon for a task(s).
+PySubPlexed does not import the daemons, so restrained can be set to true and the daemon not needed safely discarded of and PySubPlexed can still be compiled/used with only the preferred daemon for task(s).

 Notes: